YugabyteDB’s Distributed SQL API Jepsen Test Results

 Note: You can join the discussion on Hacker News here.

-We are very excited to announce that the SQL API of YugabyteDB v188.8.131.52 passed Jepsen testing performed by Kyle Kingsbury [Edit] (with the exception of transactional DDL support, which almost no other distributed SQL database vendor supports, and we plan to support soon.
-The real-world impact of this open issue is really small as it is limited to cases where DML happens before DDL has fully finished).
+We are very excited to announce that the SQL API of YugabyteDB v126.96.36.199 passed Jepsen testing performed by Kyle Kingsbury [Edit] (with the exception of transactional DDL support, which almost no other distributed SQL database vendor supports, and we plan to support soon.
+The real-world impact of this open issue is minor as it is limited to cases where DML happens before DDL has fully completed).
 YSQL will become generally available for production usage in the much anticipated YugabyteDB v2.0 release, which is just around the corner.

 The primary focus of the Jepsen testing in this go around was to test the new serializable isolation level for distributed transactions where isolation stands for the “I” in ACID.
 As a fully-relational SQL API, YSQL supports both serializable and snapshot isolation while the semi-relational YCQL API supports only the snapshot isolation level.